cmohite/GettingAndCleaningData/README.md

 * Replace Activity IDs in avg_data  with activity labels loaded into R.

 * Writes avg_data into a text file called avg.txt.

+#Running the script

+- Change current directory to directory where run_analysis.R script exists.
+- Download the data set.
+The files should be stored to "data/UCI HAR Dataset" difrectory under your working directory (directory where .R script exists).
+- Run Rscript run_analysis.R.
+- The tidy dataset should get created in the current directory as avg.txt.